qawemlilo/frontend-assessment/README.md

   2. Use the MovieDB api to implement a search functionality
   3. Make the movies clickable and displayed using ShowMovie component

-Once all tasks are complete, create a pull request to master
+Once all tasks are complete, create a pull request to master.

+If you have any questions, feel free to ask on WhatsApp.